-The influence of DIY punk in food
+DIY punk in food

 In the 1970s, the Do-It-Yourself movement was far more than just a practical way to fix things on your own or save money.
 It was an expression of an attitude that stood against consumer society, mass production, and standardized lifestyles.
-While punks in music pressed their own records and duplicated fanzines, a very similar current emerged in the realm of food — a subculture that no longer saw eating merely as consumption, but as cultural and political expression.
+While punks in music pressed their own records and duplicated fanzines, a very similar current emerged in the realm of food: a subculture that no longer saw eating merely as consumption, but as cultural and political expression.

 Amid this DIY subculture, a new food ethic emerged: food should not be anonymous, but communal and conscious.
 People experimented with self-sufficiency, foraged for wild herbs, founded food collectives, and cooked together in squatted houses or at festivals.
 Every dish became a small political statement: against industrial food production, against excessive packaging, against the idea that food was merely a commodity.
+The idea that by making your own food you could change not only your body, but also society gave the movement an almost utopian energy.
+A subculture formed in which the cutting board became as much a tool of resistance as the guitar in punk.

 Across the Atlantic, in German squats and communes, the same beat was playing.
-Mimeographed sheets titled Revolutionsküche floated around — collective kitchen blueprints scribbled in ink and sweat.
+Mimeographed sheets titled Revolutionsküche floated around, collective kitchen blueprints scribbled in ink and sweat.
 Someone had scrawled Patti Smith lyrics in the margins of a lentil stew recipe, as if music and food were born from the same fire.

 That was the pulse: Do It Yourself didn’t mean lonely hands, it meant collective hands.
 If something was needed, you made it.
 If a meal was cooked, it fed everyone.
 A loaf of bread was a strike against the system.
 A food zine was as sharp as a punk flyer.
+So just do it.
+Loud!

 Zurück